real-logic/simple-binary-encoding/README.md

     sbe-tool/build/libs
     sbe-all/build/libs

-An example to execute a Jar from command line:
+An example to execute a Jar from command line using the 'all' jar which includes the Agrona dependency:

-    java -Dsbe.generate.ir=true -Dsbe.target.language=Cpp -Dsbe.target.namespace=sbe -Dsbe.output.dir=include/gen -Dsbe.errorLog=yes -jar sbe-tool/build/libs/sbe-tool-1.7.0-all.jar my_sbe_input.xml
+    java -Dsbe.generate.ir=true -Dsbe.target.language=Cpp -Dsbe.target.namespace=sbe -Dsbe.output.dir=include/gen -Dsbe.errorLog=yes -jar sbe-all/build/libs/sbe-all-1.7.0-SNAPSHOT.jar my_sbe_input.xml

-Note: The Jars in directory `build/libs` do not contain `META-INF/MANIFEST.MF` and the error *"no main manifest attribute"* will occur when trying to execute it.
+**Note:** The Jars in directory `build/libs` do not contain `META-INF/MANIFEST.MF` and the error *"no main manifest attribute"* will occur when trying to execute it.

 C++ Build using CMake
 ---------------------